- TOP

 Participation in Initiatives

-The survey for fiscal 2023 dealt with climate change.
-After submitting the survey, we received a score of “C” based on our responses.
+The survey for fiscal 2024 dealt with climate change.
+After submitting the survey, we received a score of “B”(Management level) based on our responses.
 We will continue to respond to the survey in future years and put forth efforts to improve upon this score.

 An NGO that requires participating companies to disclose environmental information on behalf of institutional investors and purchasing companies worldwide.
 The CDP’s disclosure system is the international standard for environmental disclosure